Hong Kong prosecutors add riot charges over legislature siege

 In a separate ruling on Wednesday, Hong Kong's High Court rejected an appeal against a ban on anyone sentenced to more than three months in prison serving as a legislator for five years.

-Hong Kong's huge pro-democracy protests raged for seven straight months last year, often descending into violent clashes with police.
+Hong Kong's huge anti-government protests raged for seven straight months last year, often descending into violent clashes with police.

 They restarted in recent weeks after Beijing announced plans to impose a sweeping national security law on the city.